 The impact of emotional and psychological abuse is profound.
 Broken bones may heal but the emotional scars can take a tremendous amount of time and care to heal.
 We think that just because we can’t see it, it must not be that serious.
 Psychological abuse is serious.
 The type of compensation that may be available depends on the circumstances surrounding your case.
 An attorney with Minner Vines Moncus Injury Lawyers will be able to sort through the evidence and help determine what you may be entitled to.
 In general, you may be able to recover compensation for medical expenses, pain and suffering, therapy, rehabilitation services, and emotional distress.

-How Our Lexington Nursing Home Abuse Lawyers Can Help
+How Our Nursing Home Abuse Lawyers in Lexington Can Help

 There is no excuse for behavior that results in emotional and psychological abuse.
 Nursing homes have a duty to care for our loved ones in a safe and compassionate environment.
 We trust that they will take care of our family members when that trust is shattered, they must be held accountable.
 It can seem daunting to file a case against a nursing home, but can you allow more people to be hurt at the hands of these abusers?